 - Prepare a Pathway Plan;

 - Give assistance to the extent that the young person's educational or training needs require it.
 The kinds of assistance are;

-- Contributing to expenses incurred by him in living near the place where he is, or will be, receiving education or training; or
+- Contributing to expenses incurred by them in living near the place where they are, or will be, receiving education or training; or

-- Making a grant to enable him to meet expenses connected with his education and training.
+- Making a grant to enable them to meet expenses connected with thier education and training.